 Here’s a video of how to swaddle without wrapping the legs too tight, giving the hips room to move.

 In the womb, there was a constant ‘swish swish’ noise, which babies find comforting.
 You can download a free App for white noise.
-This is the one we use and our favorites are the gentle ocean waves and the crickets.
+This is the one we use and our favourites are the gentle ocean waves and the crickets.

 Your baby was rocked constantly in the womb, whilst you were moving about, and will now find rocking comforting and soothing.